Today I’m introducing a new “Bedtime Stories” series, which is a lighthearted questionnaire for parents about family sleep routines.

 MU: Are there any rituals you incorporate into your bedtime routine?

-A little happy baby massage with oils, I usually use Badger Calming Baby Oil or Uriel Rose Lavender Rose Oil that I pick up at my local Waldorf School.
+A little happy baby massage with oils, I usually use Badger Calming Baby Oil or Uriel Lavender Rose Cream that I pick up at my local Waldorf School.
 My son is older now, so he giggles half the time and acts like a backseat driver the other half.
 My daughter is wiggly, so it depends how tired she is whether I do my entire shebang of massage tricks.